cirosantilli/awesome-reinforcement-learning-games/README.md

 -   tooling (e.g. Minecraft).
 The robot could have a single hand and a choice of tool to use.
 Then it would have to use a given tool for certain types of jobs (which it has to recognize).

+-   topology:

+    - two preys go into a closed cave.
+I enter and eat 2 preys.
+So then I should go out to find more.
+    - I see a prey through a hole in the wall.
+The hole is too small for me to get in.
+So I must find another way.

+-   thinking like someone else: if prey sees me, it runs away.
+So I find a way to approach without being seen.

+-   recognizing places: there is lots of food around the place with two trees.
+So I hang out around that place more often than others.

 ## Mixing stuff

 The key technical challenge of this project is keeping all calculations inside the GPU: